Tutorial: Deploy and walk through an application template for monitoring smart meters

 If you don't plan to continue using this application, you can delete it:

-- In your IoT Central application, navigate to Application > Management.
+- In your Azure IoT Central application, go to Application > Management.